-At Pain Physicians NY (Brooklyn, NYC) hip flexor strain pain management doctors and specialists effectively treat all grades of hip pain.
-Brooklyn hip pain management specialists are selected to be a part of the international medical team for the Rio Olympic Games.
+At Pain Physicians NY (Brooklyn, Queens, Bronx, Manhattan NYC) hip flexor strain pain management doctors and specialists effectively treat all grades of hip pain.

-A hip flexor strain refers to an injury affecting any of the hip flexor muscles that leads to pain in the hip region.
-Hip flexor muscles are responsible for facilitating movement of the legs by transferring movement from the lower abdomen.
-The iliopsoas, for example, is a muscle that connects the pelvis to the femur, and when it contracts, enables the knee to bend towards the chest.
+A hip flexor strain is an injury affecting any of the hip flexor muscles that leads to pain in the hip region.
+This group of muscles is responsible for facilitating the movement of the legs by transferring movement from the lower abdomen.
+An iliopsoas is a muscle group that connects the pelvis to the femur.
+When it contracts, it enables the knee to bend towards the chest.

-However, these muscles may become torn due to repetitive movement or excessive strain, which leads to a hip flexor strain injury.
-The extent of the damage will depend on the cause of the injury, which can be minimal, causing a slight tear or extensive, leading to a rupture of the hip flexor muscle.
-The extent of the damage varies, and so do the symptoms, ranging from mild and discomforting pain to severe and debilitating pain across the hip.
+These muscles may become torn due to repetitive movement or excessive strain.
+The extent of the damage will depend on the cause of the injury, which can be minimal, causing a slight tear or extensive, leading to a rupture of the muscle.
+The extent of the damage varies.
+So do the symptoms, ranging from mild and discomforting pain to severe and debilitating pain across the hip.

-Injuries to hip flexor muscles are most common in sports such as football and running in short dashes.
+Injuries to hip flexor muscles are most common in sports such as football and running short dashes.
 The repetitive straining of these muscles during a game or practice session can lead to minor tears of the muscle.
-A more significant tear can be seen when the individual makes a sudden contraction of the muscle from a stretched position.
+A more significant tear can happen when you suddenly contract the muscle from a stretched position.
 This can be seen when a football player makes a very powerful kick.
 An injury can be sustained if you did not have adequate warm-up and stretching.

 The main sign of a torn hip flexor muscle is the pain, but this pain will vary depending on the extent of the damage.
 The pain is usually felt along the front of the hip and sometimes radiating down to the thigh.

-A slight tear can cause mild pain that is simply uncomfortable, but most of the time it may be a cramp that makes the individual limp while walking.
-In some cases, the muscle may be completely torn, causing severe pain and swelling of the hip and thigh.
+A slight tear can cause mild pain that is simply uncomfortable.
+Most of the time a cramp causes you to limp while walking.
+Or the muscle may be completely torn, causing severe pain and swelling of the hip and thigh.
 In these cases, it will be difficult to walk and the area may even become bruised.

 Managing these injuries does not require clinical attention but may instead be done by the individual at home.
 The first step is to cut down on movement and rest as much as possible.
 In mild cases, compressing the area with ice wrapped in a towel for a few minutes twice a day can speed up the recovery.
 For severe cases, the individual may need pain relievers to become comfortable, and most of them are available at a local pharmacy.